-Haggling is accepted in certain contexts in Colombia (i.e. street souvenir vendors and markets), whilst you can also haggle over bus tickets (it doesn’t always work though).
+Colombians accept haggling in certain contexts (i.e. street souvenir vendors and markets).
 Haggling aggressively however is not the right approach and is more likely to shut down any transaction.
+Whilst you can also haggle over bus tickets, it doesn’t always work though.

-Within Colombia, a high value is placed on manners, formality and acting politely rather than exuberantly in new settings .
+Colombians place a high value on manners, formality and acting politely rather than exuberantly in new settings .
 Also, try not to look too much like a downtrodden backpacker in more formal settings.
 Learning some Spanish basics is also key to having a better trip overall and understanding the culture a little better.

-And lastly, make sure you know that it’s spelled ColOmbia, and not ColUmbia – Colombians get very annoyed at the mistake!
+Lastly, remember it’s ColOmbia, and not ColUmbia – Colombians get very annoyed at the mistake!

 About the authors